 There are 3 regions in Belgium, namely Flanders, Wallonia, and the Brussels Capital Region.
 It is a small country (by size) but has very complex internal governance.

 Belgium shares a border with France, Germany, Luxembourg, and the Netherlands, which makes it easy to explore from either of these countries.

-A lot of modern world history milestones will feature Belgium’s contribution or participation, whether it is the industrial revolution (they colonized Africa, never came to India/Asia unlike the English, French, Dutch, and the Portuguese), World War II, or the formation of the European Union, and the Schengen Agreement.
+A lot of modern world history milestones will feature Belgium’s contribution or participation, whether it is the industrial revolution (they colonized Africa, never came to India/Asia unlike the English, French, Dutch, and Portuguese), World War II, or the formation of the European Union, and the Schengen Agreement.

 There are quite a few World War memorial sites located in and around Brussels in Belgium.